 With the ever improving hardware capability, developers are able to use more and more complex wrappers, meaning that collision detection will become increasingly realistic.
 But even if you wrap every limb in its own box, the basic problem remains: The collisions you see on the screen are not the same as the collisions detected by the software – namely the collisions between wrappers.

 We may not know with 110 % certainty that scripting doesn’t exist.
 But we do know that FIFA uses a collision detection approach similar to what I have explained above.
 All games do.
 Therefore, it’s inevitable that we will experience things like –

 - Deflections between objects, that didn’t seem to collide

 - Objects passing through one another, because the invisible “wrappers” weren’t aligned with the visual objects.

 Hence, we are talking about phenomena which should happen under natural circumstances.
-It would defy all logic to conclude that things, while under normal circumstances should happen, were the product of some sinister conspiracy just because they happened.
+It would defy all logic to conclude that things, which would happen under normal circumstances, all of a sudden are the product of some sinister conspiracy just because they happened.
 This simply isn’t how logic works.
 And it doesn’t help the least bit that your gut feeling tells you that it happens more often than it should.

-Unless you have hard evidence showing that these egents happen in excess of what they normally would, there is absolutely no basis for the conclusion that they can’t be explained by natural reasons.
+Unless you have hard evidence showing that these events happen in excess of what they normally would, there is absolutely no basis for the conclusion that they can’t be explained by natural reasons.

 I’m fully aware that collision detection glitches doesn’t explain all the oddities happening in this game.
 There is no doubt that the game has other bugs as well, including this example where the opponent appears to have an invisible player.
 The point is however the same: This could easily be a glitch.
 All software has glitches.
 The fact that a glitch impacts the result of a match doesn’t in itself change the fact that it could be a glitch.